learn-co-curriculum/react-hooks-component-props-mini-project/README.md

-# Components, Props and JSX Mini Project
+# Putting it All Together: Components and Props

+## Learning Goals

+- Create components that return JSX
+- Use props to make components dynamic
+- Transform lists of data into lists of components

 ## Overview